Chaibasa: Transportation

-The city does not have a public airport, but there are some helipads.
+The city does not have a public airport, with the nearest domestic airports being in the state capital Ranchi.
+While, the well connected international airports are at Kolkata and Bhubaneswar.
+There are small domestic airports situated close to Chaibasa, in Rourkela and Jamshedpur but they only provide regular flights to Bhubaneswar and Kolkata.
+There is an abandoned airstrip in the outskirts of the city, last used back in the 1960s.

-Chaibasa is on the State Highway 5.
+Chaibasa is situated on the State Highway 5.

 Hungry generation

 The exponents of famous literary and cultural movement Bhookhi Peedhi or Hungry generation, Samir Roychoudhury resided in this town for several decades after the 1950s.

 Filmography

 Chaibasa has featured in the Zee TV show Service Wali Bahu.